scrabbletank/farhome-rules/rulesdoc.md

 You assume a horrifying visage, fearing up to 5 creatures in range that can see you.
 Make a spellcasting roll, adding 1 bad die for every creature targeted after the first against the targets Willpower.
 On success the creatures are Feared with you as the source.
 The fear wears off if they can break line of sight of you.
 Each time they take damage they can make a Willpower save against your spellcasting, ending the effect on success.

-Add a proficiency die for every level above 3rd.
+Add an enhanced die for every level above 3rd.

 ___
 #### Frog Morph